s-xiang/git-meta/doc/architecture.md

 This document describes the design of git-meta.
-First, we provide motivation by describing the term *mono-repo*, explaining what makes mono-repos an attractive strategy for source code management, and also why they are not found in most organizations.
+First, we provide motivation by describing the term *mono-repo*, explaining what makes mono-repos an attractive strategy for source code management, and why they are not found in most organizations.
 We also explore some open source projects that are in this space.
 In short, the first section should explain why git-meta is needed.

 Next, we present the architecture for implementing a mono-repo using Git submodules.
-We describe the overall repository structure, forking, and collaboration strategies.
+We describe the overall repository structure, commits, forking, refs, and the client-side representation.

+Then, we present an earlier, more-intuitive architecture.
+Seeing how our strategy evolved from this approach is illustrative, and helps to understand some of the less-intuitive design choices.

+Next, we provide an analysis of the performance of a mono-repo.
+We show how the performance of a mono-repo can remain mostly constant as it grows, ages, and supports more developers.

 Finally, we provide an overview of the actual software provided by this
 project: generally server-side hooks and maintenance utilities, and the